hackerspacesg/hackerspace.sg/contents/plenum/2020-12-15/_index/main.md

 - Propose to [anchor](https://en.wikipedia.org/wiki/Anchoring_(cognitive_bias)) $256/month as the standard membership tier.
 - Propose to reword the $512 tier to Dedicated tier, $256 tier to Co-working tier, and $128 tier to Community tier.
 - Pull request: https://github.com/hackerspacesg/hackerspace.sg/pull/171
+- Proposed additional language: Community Tier members are welcome to visit the space any time, however regular use exceeding one day per week is not anticipated.

 ## Any Other Business

+- "Someone" to post a sign reminding people not to overload the space's eletrical circuit with the shower heater on it.
+- Valentine to firm up date for next plenum

 ## Next Meeting
-- 2021-??-??
-20:00 (tentatively scheduled for 3rd Tuesday of every month, but subject to change depending on the schedule of key people)
+- 2021-01-19 20:00 tentative (tentatively scheduled for 3rd Tuesday of every month, but subject to change depending on the schedule of key people)

-### ??:??
-Close
+### 21:12 Close